NEXT TRAINING BEGINS March 21, 2018

 The BACE Childbirth Educator Training Program is different from other programs because it offers:

-- 36+ hours of classroom time with experienced and dynamic faculty members and other educators and experts in the fields of maternal health and obstetrics/midwifery.
+- 36+ hours of classroom time with experienced and dynamic faculty members, educators and experts in the fields of maternal health and obstetrics/midwifery.

 - Individual mentoring and support during and after the program.

 - Practice and skill-building activities to increase confidence and readiness to teach.
-Upon completion of this course, students will be prepared to teach material in dynamic and engaging ways and have developed a BACE class curriculum complete with teaching activities and learner objectives.
+Upon completion of this course, students will be prepared to teach material in a dynamic and engaging way and will have developed a BACE class curriculum complete with teaching activities and learner objectives.